Jevanko94/Ticket-Lifecycle/README.md

 </p>
 <p>
-Go to the link asjdajsdajsnd next click open a new ticket
+Go to the link next click open a new ticket
 </p>
 <br />